 She has been a visiting critic and/or given lectures at a number of institutions including: NARS Foundation, Brooklyn College, University of Florida, University of Texas, Austin, Universidad Iberoamericana, The Cooper Union, Ball State University, University of Tennessee, The Stanley Museum at The University of Iowa, Columbia University, Residency Unlimited, Wassaic Projects, Maharishi University, SUNY Purchase University, Georgia Southern University and Kenyon College.

-For 8 years, between 2014 and 2022, Eleanna was a Curator and Co-Director at Ortega y Gasset Projects, an artist-run, non-profit gallery located in Brooklyn, NY, supporting artists from marginalized and underrepresented communities.
+For 8 years, between 2014 and 2022, Eleanna was a Co-Director at Ortega y Gasset Projects, an artist-run, non-profit gallery located in Brooklyn, NY, supporting artists from marginalized and underrepresented communities.
 Her curatorial projects have been reviewed or featured in Art in America, The New York Times, Artnet, The Brooklyn Rail, and the New York Observer.
+She continues to curate independently.